 A QUICK REMINDER ABOUT RESPONSIVE PARENTING

-This doesn’t mean you’ll be able or that you have to always excel at everything in every moment.
+Being responsive as a parent doesn’t mean you’ll be able or that you have to always excel at everything in every moment.
 And you’ll make mistakes and learn along the way as we all do.
+Additionally, it’s not possible to satisfy every child’s need at every moment, and it’s not even advisable.
+Parenting is situational.

-But what matters as well is that you learn to differentiate a mistake from a behavioral pattern and then treat it the right way.
+What matters also is that you learn to differentiate a mistake from a behavioral pattern and then treat it the right way.
+And keep in mind that the way you look at this can be deceptive.
+This means:

 - you could be exaggerating and overreacting about mistakes, and it could continue to torture you endlessly

-- you could also have a habit to minimize the problem and see a pattern as a mistake because it’s hard for you to face it
+- you could also have a habit to minimize the problem and see a pattern as a mistake because it’s hard for you to face it.

 If you can’t be sure, ask for an honest opinion, but be prepared and open to really hearing the truth.

 What’s important is the fact that if we slip now and then this won’t affect your child’s life quality too much or even at all.
 Or a child-parent relationship.
+Especially if you talk to them and explain things.
+Kids will know you are there for them, and that’s what matters the most.

 SIGNS OF EMOTIONAL WARMTH AND RESPONSIVENESS